ICC Chairman Greg Barclay highlights shortcomings of World Test Championship

 As per the original format of WTC, the top-nine Test teams had to compete in 71 Test matches, across 27 series.
 The matches were scheduled to be played over two years, with the top two teams vying for the final in June 2021 at Lord's.

+Barclay emphasizes on the nations which can't afford to play Test cricket.
+"It's is difficult for some of the full members as they simply can't afford to play Test cricket," he added.
 "Test cricket has got its legacy, but I do accept that as much as I want to keep it as it is, less and less countries are able to afford that arrangement."

+According to him, domestic T20 leagues contribute toward the overall growth of cricket.
 "Clearly, there is a demand (for T20 leagues) from the playing point of view and commercial partnering perspective.
 So let's accept that domestic leagues are here to stay and they have been tremendously contributing to the growth of the really exciting product like the IPL, BBL and CPL," concluded Barclay.